nevermade/jobsity/README.md

 ```sh
 docker run -p 8888:8888 -v "C:/input":"/home/jovyan/work/jobsity/input" jobsity-app
 ```
-Note: Instead of "C:/input" you must specify the path where the config.file and the csv are located
+Note: Instead of "C:/input" you must specify the path where the config.file and the csv are located from your local machine

 6. Open the container command line inside docker and execute the following commands: